lucascranach/cranach-api/README.md

 ### Multiple values
 Several values can be specified for one filter criteria.
 In this case, multiple values can be defined using a comma-separated list.

+If searching by wildcard, only one value is possible.

 https://mivs02.gm.fh-koeln.de/?entity_type:neq=PAINTING,GRAPHIC